 Monthly Tech-Tip | No tracking!
 No ads! |

 The mold on the right is PLA filament.
 Printed at 0.8mm thickness, it only weighs 38g yet is very strong.
-It removes easily from the plaster with a heat gun.
-The TPU flexible mold weighs 62g (the walls are 1.6mm thick) but it will need a PLA shell to hold the walls vertical (or far thicker walls).
-It took four attempts to print this.
-The surface quality is not nearly as good, especially on the top layers.
-Printing is much slower.
+But it is single-use, needing removal using a heat gun.
+The TPU flexible mold on the left weighs 62g (the walls are 1.6mm thick).
+It promises to be multi use but it lacks rigidity and needs a PLA shell to hold the walls vertical.
+A determined acquaintance printed this for me, it took four attempts.
+The surface quality is not as good, especially on the top layers.

 PLA is a bioplastic, made from renewables.
 It can potentially be composted.
 PLA is the most common type of filament used in FDM 3D printing.
 It has a low melting point, which eases printing and improves interlayer adhesion (but heat resistance of printed products is poor).